- Natural spray 2.4 fl.oz.

 This Citrus aurantifolia variety of lime was acclimatized to America by Spanish and Portuguese settlers in the 16th century.
 Mexico is one of the main producers.
 It is used in the composition of many tropical cocktails such as Margarita or Mojito.
 Along with cinnamon, it forms one of the basic ingredients of Coca-Cola.
 As with all citrus fruits, its fragrant principles are contained in the peel and are extracted by cold expression to obtain the oil.
 Its scent is fresh, tangy and sparkling, a touch "fluorescent" compared to the classic lemon.

-For along time, peppermint was cultivated in Mitcham, south London, hence its name.
+For a long time, peppermint was cultivated in Mitcham, south London, hence its name.
 This variety Mentha Piperata has a very fresh, rising scent, with an almost "frosty" effect due to its high concentration of menthol.
-Everybody has already tasted it in a candy or mint syrup.
+Everyone has already tasted it in a candy or mint syrup.
 Its oil is obtained by steam distillation of its leaves.
 It develops a great aromatic freshness which explodes in the top and heart of a perfume.
 Francis Kurkdjian uses it to recreate impressions of crisp greenery and crumpled leaves.

 Exclusive online services

 Order effortlessly with complimentary Standard shipping (Colissimo) for every purchase.